Horned lark: Breeding and nesting

 Males defend territories from other males during breeding season and females will occasionally chase away intruding females.
 Courting involves the male singing to the female while flying above her in circles.
 He then will fold his wings in and dive towards the female, opening his wings just before reaching the ground.

 The nest site is selected in the early spring by only the female and is either a natural depression in the bare ground or she digs a cavity using her bill and feet.
 She will spend 2–4 days preparing the site before building her nest.
 She weaves fine grasses, cornstalks, small roots, and other plant material and lines it with down, fur, feathers, and occasionally lint.
 The nest is about 3-4 inches in diameter with the interior diameter about 2.5 in wide and 1.5 in deep.
-It has been noted that she often adds a “doorstep” of pebbles, corncobs, or dung on one side of the nest.
+It has been noted that she often adds a "doorstep" of pebbles, corncobs, or dung on one side of the nest.
 It is speculated that this is used to cover the excavated dirt and hide her nest more.

 Females will lay a clutch of 2-5 gray eggs with brown spots, each about 1 in long and 0.5 in wide.
 Incubation will take 10–12 days until hatching and then the nestling period will take 8–10 days.
 During the nestling period, the chick is fed and defended by both parents.
 A female in the south can lay 2-3 broods a year while in the north, 1 brood a year is more common.

 The structure of horned lark nests can vary depending on the microclimate, prevailing weather and predation risk, revealing flexibility in nesting behaviour to adjust to changing environmental conditions to maintain nest survival and nestling size development.

 Status and conservation

 Horned lark populations are declining according to the North American Breeding Bird Survey.
-In 2016, the Partners in Flight Landbird Conservation Plan detailed the horned lark as a “Common Bird in Steep Decline,” but the horned lark as of 2016 is not on the State of North America's Birds’ Watch List.
-This species’ decline could be contributed to the loss of habitat due to agricultural pesticides, the disturbed sites the birds prefer reverting to forested lands through reforestation efforts, urbanization and human encroachment as well as collisions with wind turbines.
-In the open areas of western North America, horned larks are among the bird species most often killed by wind turbines.
+In 2016, the Partners in Flight Landbird Conservation Plan detailed the horned lark as a "Common Bird in Steep Decline," but the horned lark as of 2016 is not on the State of North America's Birds' Watch List.
+This species' decline could be contributed to the loss of habitat due to agricultural pesticides, the disturbed sites the birds prefer reverting to forested lands through reforestation efforts, urbanization and human encroachment as well as collisions at wind farms and at airports.
 In 2013, the U.S. Fish and Wildlife Service listed the subspecies streaked horned lark as threatened under the Endangered Species Act.